-- Biodiversity value the benefit to all living organisms of the continued healthy functioning of the riparian and riverine ecosystem.
+Biodiversity value - the benefit to all living organisms of the continued healthy functioning of the riparian and riverine ecosystem.
 Aquatic fauna require good water clarity, low weeds, low water temperatures, and diversity of habitat.
 Birds require roosting and nesting places, and links or "stepping stones" to other habitat.
 All fauna (birds, fish, insects and so on) require their appropriate food supply.
-Flora require diversity of habitat, and plant and animal pest control. - Recreational benefits such as the ability to use the water for contact recreation (paddling and swimming), fishing, and bird watching, and aesthetic surroundings.
+Flora require diversity of habitat, and plant and animal pest control.

+Recreational benefits - such as the ability to use the water for contact recreation (paddling and swimming), fishing, and bird watching, and aesthetic surroundings.
 Water contact requires good water clarity, low weeds, low faecal contamination, and access.
 Fish and birds require working ecosystems.
-Aesthetic surroundings depend on context and perception. - Ecosystem services benefits provided for people such as pollutant removal, flood protection and bank protection.
+Aesthetic surroundings depend on context and perception.

+Ecosystem services - benefits provided for people such as pollutant removal, flood protection and bank protection.
 Pollutant removal requires filtering vegetation or denitrification zones.
 Flood protection requires healthy upper catchments and effective wetlands.
-Bank protection requires vegetation that tolerates variations in water levels and withstands flood flows. - Landowner benefits benefits provided to landowners, and others, such as shade and shelter for stock, clean stock water (for drinking and dairy shed cleaning), a clean green image, meeting environmental quality assurance programmes, and aesthetic surroundings.
+Bank protection requires vegetation that tolerates variations in water levels and withstands flood flows.

+Landowner benefits - benefits provided to landowners, and others, such as shade and shelter for stock, clean stock water (for drinking and dairy shed cleaning), a clean green image, meeting environmental quality assurance programmes, and aesthetic surroundings.
 Shade and shelter require appropriate trees planted in accessible places.
-Clean stock water needs to be palatable with low faecal contamination. - Bequest benefit the benefits for future generations from their potential use and enjoyment of the resource.
+Clean stock water needs to be palatable with low faecal contamination.

+Bequest benefit - the benefits for future generations from their potential use and enjoyment of the resource.

+Cultural benefit - the benefit arising for Maori from their use of the resource in ways which they consider appropriate.